dexie/dexie-website/docs/DBCore/DBCore.md

 Not all access to IndexedDB go via DBCore still.
 Upgrade handling and opening the database are performed directly towards the provided IndexedDB implementation which defaults to *global*.indexedDB.
 In a future version, also these calls may become intercepted by a similar middleware architecture.

 ## Purpose
-* Be able to invoke middlewares
+* Be able to invoke middleware
 * Be performant and bulk-oriented

 ## Non-purpose